connexcs/docs/docs/customer-ratecard.md

 ### Revisions

 The revision tab shows previous changes made to rate cards.
-For example: previous Rule count, Presentation, Currency, date created, and Billing.
+For example: previous Rule Count, Presentation, Currency, Date Created, and Billing.

 ### Properties
  * **Rate Cards** - Define how customer routing is built as well as how customer prices are derived.